blarson1105/sigma-wiki/Specification.md

 The level contains one of four string values.
 It serves as a guideline for using the signature and a way to deliver matching events.

-- low : Interesting event but less likely that it's actually an incident.
-A security analyst has to review the events and spot anomalies or suspicious indicators.
-Use this in a dashboard panel, maybe in form of a chart.
+- `low` : Interesting event but rarely an incident.
+Low events are relevant in high numbers or combination with others.
+A security analyst has to review the events and identify anomalies or suspicious indicators.
+Use them in a dashboard panel, e.g. in form of a chart.
-- medium : Relevant event that should be reviewed manually on a more frequent basis.
-A security analyst has to review the events and spot anomalies or suspicious indicators.
+- `medium` : Relevant event that should be reviewed manually on a more frequent basis.
+A security analyst has to review the events and identify anomalies or suspicious indicators.
 List the events in a dashboard panel for manual review.
-- high : Relevant event that should trigger an internal alert and has to be reviewed as quickly as possible.
+- `high` : Relevant event that should trigger an internal alert and requires a prompt review.
-- critical : Highly relevant event that triggers an internal alert and causes external notifications (eMail, SMS, ticket).
-Events are clear matches with no known false positives.
+- `critical` : Highly relevant event that indicates a incident.
+We recommend critical events for immediate response actions and external notifications (E-Mail, Ticket).

 ## Tags